-Under the Plan's annual increase program, effective April 2021, participant contributions automatically increase at a rate of 1% annually each April 1 until the deferral rate equals 10%.
+Under the Plan's annual increase program, effective April 2021, participant contributions automatically increased at a rate of 1% annually each April 1 until the deferral rate equaled 10%.
 Prior to such date, the maximum deferral rate was 6% and the date on which the deferral rate increased annually was September 1.
-Participants may opt-out of automatic annual increases, elect to continue automatic deferral rate increases after reaching the 10% maximum or elect automatic increases at a different rate, up to a maximum of 3%.
-There were no automatic deferral rate increases applied in 2020.
+Participants may opt-out of automatic annual increases, elect to continue automatic deferral rate increases after reaching the maximum deferral rate, or elect automatic increases at a different rate, up to a maximum of 3%.
+Effective January 1, 2022, the maximum deferral rate under the annual increase program was decreased from 10% to 7%.

 Participants who have attained age 50 before the close of the plan year are eligible to make catch-up contributions in addition to pre-tax contributions.
 A catch-up contribution is a pre-tax contribution that exceeds the annual deferral limit.
-For 2021 and 2020, a participant's total catch-up contribution could not exceed \$6,500.
-The catch-up contribution limits are determined by the IRS and then indexed for inflation.
+For 2022 and 2021, a participant's total catch-up contribution could not exceed \$6,500.
+The catch-up contribution limits are determined by the Internal Revenue Service ("IRS") and then indexed for inflation.
 In addition to cash, in-kind contributions are permitted, which may consist of stocks, bonds, property or other securities.